-All contractors shall maintain active safety programs and are responsible for the training of their employees and all subcontractors.
-As deemed necessary, the campus M&O, the District Manager, Environmental Health & Safety (EH&S), or the Campus Capital Projects Manager, may request to review the necessary certification and training documentation.
-The intent of these guidelines is to enhance contractor's safety programs for specific and unfamiliar hazards they may face on District property.
-The guidelines are designed to assist contractors, subcontractors, and vendors in understanding the additional requirements intended to help ensure safety as well as the safety of District employees and students in the areas where work is conducted.
-Violation of these guidelines as well as the contractor safety guidelines may result in contractor/subcontractor/vendor personnel removal from the property, a request for remedial action, and/or possible termination of the contract.
+All contractors must maintain active safety programs and are responsible for the training of their employees and all subcontractors.
+As deemed necessary, the campus M&O will request to review the necessary certification and training documentation.
+The intent of these guidelines is to enhance contractor's safety programs for specific and unfamiliar hazards they may face on the District property.
+The guidelines are designed to assist the contractor, employees of the contractor or subcontractors in understanding the additional requirements intended to help ensure safety as well as the safety of District employees and students in the areas where work is conducted.
+Violation of these guidelines as well as the contractor safety guidelines may result in contractor/subcontractor personnel removal from the property, a request through the contractor for remedial action and possible termination of the contract.

-It is in the best interest of the contractors/subcontractors/vendors to take time to review these guidelines and instruct them to follow these guidelines accordingly.
+It is therefore in the best interest of the contractor to take time to review these guidelines and instruct their employees or subcontractor(s) to follow these guidelines accordingly.